HKBU-HPML/FADNet/README.md

-# FADNet: A Fast and Accurate Network for Disparity Estimation
+# FADNet++: A Fast and Accurate Network for Disparity Estimation

 This repository contains the code (in PyTorch) for "[FADNet](https://github.com/HKBU-HPML/FADNet/blob/master/pdf/FADNet.pdf)" paper, which has been accepted by IEEE International Conference on Robotics and Automation 2020 (ICRA 2020).